James of Saint George: British works

 He was appointed Master of the Royal Works in Wales (Magistro Jacobo de sancto Georgio, Magistro operacionum Regis in Wallia) around 1285, drawing a wage of 3s. a day.
-This appointment gave him control of construction in all its aspects of castles at Conwy, Caernarfon and Harlech, and primary sources link Master James to Susa as well (and reinforce the link with Conwy Castle).
+This appointment gave him control of construction in all its aspects of castles at Conwy, Caernarfon and Harlech, and primary sources link Master James to :it:Castello di San Giorio di Susa as well (and reinforce the link with Conwy Castle).

 An example of the way in which he brought the finer points of architecture from Savoy to north Wales are the three pinnacled merlons to be found at the :it:Castello di San Giorio di Susa and at Conwy Castle.
 Harlech Castle, begun in 1283, was effectively completed in 1289.
 On 3 July 1290, James of St George was appointed Constable of Harlech Castle, succeeding John de Bonvillars who had died in August 1287.
 He held this position until 14 December 1293.

 His final Welsh castle was Beaumaris, on which work started in April 1295.
 Described by historian Marc Morris as Master James' "most perfectly conceived castle", it remained unfinished on his death in 1309.
 Among other features introduced by James in this castle was an innovative defensive design: the outer gate was non-aligned with the inner gate meaning any intruder who penetrated the outer gate would be forced to transverse an open area on a predictable rightward path to attempt to reach the inner gate, exposed to intense defensive attacks the entire distance.

 James of St George had joined Edward I in Scotland, probably around September 1298.
 In February 1302, James of St George was appointed to oversee to the new defences at Linlithgow.
 He had also worked at Stirling during the siege of 1304.

 There is no record of James's wife, Ambrosia, receiving a pension after his death, so it is probable she did not survive him.
 He would be survived by his two sons, Giles and Tassin of Saint George.